 Here you can see the black king and a black bishop against a lone white king.
 A checkmate cannot be achieved under these conditions therefore running out of time means a draw for each side.

-Let’s change the environment a little bit, let’s say adding a queen?
+Let’s change the environment a little bit, let’s say adding a bishop?

 As you can see, a theoretical position where the black king and the bishop can deliver a checkmate exists now even though it’s not possible before.
-The presence of the queen itself can be seated in a way that prevents the king from escaping (theoretically).
+The presence of the white bishop itself can be seated in a way that prevents the king from escaping (theoretically).